 Understanding these factors is essential for ensuring enforceability across multiple legal environments.

 Parties entering into settlement agreements that include waivers of unknown claims must carefully weigh the associated risks and benefits.
 On the benefit side, such waivers provide finality, preventing future disputes and reducing litigation costs.
 This certainty is often reinforced by confidentiality clauses, which protect sensitive information and preserve reputations.
-Additionally, these waivers streamline dispute resolution by narrowing the scope of potential claims, facilitating efficient conflict management.
+These waivers streamline dispute resolution by narrowing the scope of potential claims, facilitating efficient conflict management.

 Therefore, parties must balance the desire for comprehensive resolution with the possibility of relinquishing significant rights.
 Careful consideration of these factors is essential to ensure equitable and effective settlement outcomes.